fsquillace/junest/README.md

 Description
 -----------
 **JuJu** is a small and portable GNU/Linux distribution based on ArchLinux.

-It allows to have an isolated GNU/Linux environment inside the home directory without the need to have root privileges that is accessible via chroot and run on whatever Linux distribution.
+It allows to have an isolated GNU/Linux environment inside any generic host GNU/Linux OS and without the need to have root privileges for installing packages.

-JuJu only contains the package manager (called pacman and yaourt) in order to access to a wide range of packages from ArchLinux repositories.
+JuJu contains just the package managers (called pacman and yaourt) that allows to access to a wide range of packages from ArchLinux repositories.

-The main advantage of using JuJu are:
+The main advantages on using JuJu are:
 - Install packages without root privileges.
 - Isolated environment in which you can install packages without affecting a production system.
-- Access to a wide range of packages in particular for GNU/Linux systems that contain limited repositories (such as CentOS and RedHat).
+- Access to a wide range of packages in particular on GNU/Linux distros that may contain a limited repositories (such as CentOS and RedHat).
-- Available for x86\_64, i686 and ARMv6 architectures.
+- Available for x86\_64, i686 and ARMv6 architectures but you can build you own image from scratch too!
+- All ArchLinux lovers can have their favourite distro everywhere!

 Quickstart
 ----------